Note: As of January 21, 2020, the Wyze Cam Pan doesn’t have person detection temporarily, but Wyze is adding it back in as soon as possible.

 The Wyze Pan features two-way audio, meaning you’ll be able to speak to whoever you’re recording.
 This can be useful for speaking to someone from another room or anywhere using your Wyze app.
 You can also use two-way audio to scare away intruders.
 Picture this: you’re robbing someone’s house when suddenly a voice comes out of nowhere screaming at you to get out.
 What would you do in that situation?
 I don’t know about you, but I’d leave ASAP!
 Full marks for audio.

-The Wyze Pan Cam offers 1080p HD video, 360 degree rotation, and infrared night vision for under $30.
+The Wyze Pan Cam offers 1080p HD video, 360 degree rotation, and infrared night vision for only $30.

 Wyze gives you free local and cloud storage for up to 14 days.
 Considering some cameras have no local storage or free cloud storage, this is a really generous deal.
 Full marks!